nginx/unit-docs/source/howto/source.rst

    $ ./configure :nxt_ph:`COMPILE-TIME OPTIONS <See the table below>`

-To finalize the resulting :file:`Makefile`, configure the :ref:`language modules <source-modules>` you need.
+Finalize the resulting :file:`Makefile` by configuring the :ref:`language modules <source-modules>` you need before proceeding further.

 General options and settings that control compilation, runtime privileges, or support for certain features: